jonathanrandall/four_motor_controller/README.md

 # four_motor_controller

 A 4-layer PCB motor controller for robotics applications.
 Drives 4 DC motors with encoder feedback using an ESP32-S3 microcontroller,
+Inlcudes:
+* 4× VNH7040AYTR high-current motor drivers, which is rated for 35A, but the current is limited by the board and not the motor driver.
+I'm using 2oz copper on the outer layers and 1oz copper on the inner layers, so this should provide ~12A continuous current on each motor driver; and a

-* 4× VNH7040AYTR high-current motor drivers, and an MCP23017 I2C GPIO expander for direction control.
+* MCP23017 I2C GPIO expander for direction control.

 The design files are for KiCad 10.0.